AP, IB or A-Levels - Australian International School (AIS)

 The curriculum for A-Levels is more limited and requires students to take 3 or 4 subjects.
 This 2-year programme is usually pursued after a high school diploma is obtained and students are free to focus on subjects relevant to the degree they intend to pursue as there are no mandatory subjects.

-Many students, especially at age 16, might not know what they exactly want to study.
-Being forced to limit themselves to just 3 subjects could be disadvantageous for their future learning ahead.
+Many students, especially at age 16, might not know exactly what they want to study.
+Being forced to limit themselves to just 3 subjects could be disadvantageous for their future learning and may close doors to certain university courses that require specific subject combinations.

-All three programs are different when it comes to how the lessons are carried out.
+All three programmes differ when it comes to how the lessons are carried out.
 However, depending on your specific study needs or preferences, one could work better than the others for you.

-The IB tries to connect different courses while providing depth with individual subjects so as to develop a global perspective, inquiry, critical thinking, risk-taking as well as communication – which are all crucial to the learning experience.
+The IB tries to connect different courses while providing depth with individual subjects so as to develop a global perspective, inquiry, critical thinking, risk-taking as well as communication—which are all crucial to the learning experience.
+IB students often develop strong time management and self-directed learning skills through the Extended Essay and CAS requirements.

 As for the AP, students are encouraged to be disciplined and learn more independently as a lot of the coursework requires plenty of reading, writing and self-study time in order to do well.
 Lessons are largely in the form of lectures, where students would take notes and keep up with deadlines to cover the course syllabus.